 It can be alarming to notice that your gums bleed.
 What are the possible causes of bleeding gums?
-If you are concerned regarding what your bleeding gums mean, you should make an appointment with the America’s best dentist, Dr. Anthony Mobasser.
-Some of the causes of bleeding gums or gingivitis, are discussed below:
+If you are concerned about what your bleeding gums mean, you should make an appointment with America’s best dentist, Dr. Anthony Mobasser.
+Some of the causes of bleeding gums or gingivitis are discussed below:

-Blood thinning medications are on top of the list of the American Dental Association as the possible cause of having bleeding gums.
+Blood thinning medications are on top of the list of the American Dental Association as the possible cause of bleeding gums.
 This type of medication decreases your blood to form a clot.
 As a result, you will experience easier bleeding.
-Also some prescription drugs can cause dry mouth, in which can cause gingivitis.
-Recreational drugs are known to cause breakdowns to your gums, and teeth !
+Also, some prescription drugs can cause dry mouth, which can cause gingivitis.
+Recreational drugs are known to cause breakdowns in your gums and teeth!
 Talk to your dentist about it and let your prescribing physician know that you are experiencing bleeding gums.

-If you have a gum disease, the first thing you will notice is gum bleeding, inflamed red gums.
+You will first notice gum bleeding and inflamed red gums if you have gum disease.
 Plaques on your teeth and gum line can infect your gums, leading to bleeding gums.
-When you have gingivitis, your gums will become swollen, tender and bleed easily even with mild brushing.
+When you have gingivitis, your gums will become swollen and tender and bleed easily, even with mild brushing.
 But at this stage, the disease can be alleviated through proper brushing and flossing.
-To receive proper diagnosis for gingivitis, our top dentist in Beverly Hills can help you out, by examining your periodontal pockets ( sulcus) and have a complete gum examination done.
+To receive an appropriate diagnosis for gingivitis, our top dentist in Beverly Hills can help you by examining your periodontal pockets ( sulcus) and having a complete gum examination.

 3. Pregnancy gingivitis

 It’s another cause of bleeding gums.
-Some pregnant women are experiencing bleeding when they brush their teeth.
-This can be the result of hormonal changes as pregnancy can alter their body’s response to harmful organisms that cause gum disease.
+Some pregnant women experience bleeding when they brush their teeth.
+This can result from hormonal changes as pregnancy can alter the body’s response to harmful organisms that cause gum disease.
 Proper oral hygiene is a MUST.
-It is much safer for pregnant woman to see a good dentist in the second trimester which is the safest time, if ant dental treatment is necessary!
-If proper and meticulous oral hygiene is practiced by pregnant women bleeding gums symptom should clear up after delivering your baby, and it is advisable to have a proper check up after pregnancy to make sure no cavities developed in the interim.
-It’s necessary that you see a dentist to prevent your gums from becoming worse.
+It is much safer for a pregnant woman to see a good dentist in the second trimester, which is the safest time if any dental treatment is necessary!
+If pregnant women practice proper and meticulous oral hygiene, bleeding gums should clear up after delivering their baby.
+It is advisable to have a good check-up after pregnancy to ensure no cavities develop in the interim.
+You must see a dentist to prevent your gums from becoming worse.

-Inaccurate way of flossing can lead to bleeding gums, or even root damage.
-You must know how to floss properly.
-And if you start to floss more frequently to remove plaque between your teeth, you may notice some bleeding in your gums which is transient, however if gums bleed during flossing it is wise you see the dentist for your gum examination.
+The wrong flossing can lead to bleeding gums or root damage.
+You must know how to floss correctly.
+And if you start to floss more frequently to remove plaque between your teeth, you may notice transient bleeding in your gums.
+However, if gums bleed during flossing, you should see the dentist for your gum examination.
 Bleeding gums during flossing is a sign of gum disease.

 5. New brush